liangzheng816/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 6. Follow the remaining prompts, including setting your target location.
 For more info, see [How to use the SharePoint Migration Tool](./how-to-use-the-sharepoint-migration-tool.md).

 > [!IMPORTANT]
 > - Several factors impact the speed at which data is ingested into SharePoint, regardless if you have your data already in Azure.
-Understanding these factors helps you plan your migration and maximize efficiency.
+Understanding these factors helps you plan your migration and maximize its efficiency.
 For more info, see [SharePoint and OneDrive Migration Speed](./sharepoint-online-and-onedrive-migration-speed.md).
 > - File metadata and NTFS permissions can be preserved when the data is uploaded to Azure Files.
 To learn more, see [Preserving file ACLs, attributes, and timestamps with Azure Data Box](/azure/databox/data-box-file-acls-preservation).